SpenceKonde/ATTinyCore/README.md

 * ATtiny x313 (2313/4313)
 * ATtiny 1634

 On the following chips, slave I2C functionality is provided in hardware, but a software implementation must be used for master functionality.
 Use https://github.com/orangkucing/WireS for hardware slave functionality, or https://github.com/todbot/SoftI2CMaster for software implementation of I2C master.
+Support for this within the Wire library is planned for a future release (#133)
 * ATtiny 828
 * ATtiny x41 (441/841)

-On the following chips, full master/slave I2C functionality is provided in hardware allowing use of the normal Wire library:
+On the following chips, full master/slave I2C functionality is provided in hardware and the Wire library uses it:
 * ATtiny x8 (48, 88)

 SPI support:
 ------------

-On the following chips, SPI functionality can be achieved with the hardware USI, using an SPI USI library.
+On the following chips, SPI functionality can be achieved with the hardware USI - as of version 1.1.3 of this core, this should be handled transparently via the SPI library.
+Take care to note that the **USI does not have MISO/MOSI, it has DI/DO**; when operating in master mode, DI is MISO, and DO is MOSI.
+When operating in slave mode, DI is MOSI and DO is MISO.
+The #defines for MISO and MOSI assume master mode (as this is much more common).
 * ATtiny x5 (25/45/85)
 * ATtiny x4 (24/44/84)
 * ATtiny x61 (262/461/861)